Appuram Bengal Ippuram Thiruvithamkoor

 Appuram Bengal Ippuram Thiruvithamkoor is a 2016 Indian Malayalam-language romantic-comedy drama film directed by Sennan Pallassery.
 The film stars Maqbool Salmaan, Ansiba Hassan, Shammi Thilakan, Captain Raju and Poojitha Menon in the lead roles.
 Prasad Mylakkattu produced the film under the banner of Mylakkattu Films.
 The film was released on 4 March 2016.

 Premise

-A Bengali family comes to Kerala and starts living in a portion of a rented house shared by Shibi, a painter and artist, Ambros, an auto driver and Josappen, a cook.
-The happy life of the three friends is thus interrupted by the arrival of Bengali family.
+A Bengali family comes to Kerala and starts living in a portion of a rented house owned by a politician.
+Another portion of the house is shared by Shibi, a painter and artist, Ambros, an auto driver and Josappen, a cook.
+The happy life of the three friends is interrupted by the arrival of the Bengali family.